toverainc/willow-autocorrect/README.md

 ## Introducing Willow Auto Correct
 Willow Auto Correct smooths out these STT errors by leveraging [Typesense](https://typesense.org/) to learn and fix them.

-Typesense as used by Willow Auto Correct combined with Willow, Willow Application Server, and Willow Inference Server is a gigantic leap forward for voice assistant usability in the real world.
+Typesense as used by Willow Auto Correct combined with Willow, Willow Application Server (WAS), and Willow Inference Server (WIS) is a gigantic leap forward for voice assistant usability in the real world.

 That said this is a very, very early technology preview.
 Caveat emptor!